< Back

 Let’s look at an example:

-This set would not be a business under the new guidance!
-When Lion Co. acquired Buckeye, they would conclude that the IPR&D project represents an identifiable intangible asset that would be accounted for as a single asset if acquired in a business combination.
-Lion Co. can qualitatively conclude that there is no fair value associated with the clinical research organization contract and the clinical manufacturing organization contract as these services are being provided at market rates and could be provided by multiple vendors in the marketplace.
+This set would not meet the definition of a business!
+When Lion acquired Buckeye, they would conclude that the IPR&D project represents an identifiable intangible asset that would be accounted for as a single asset (if acquired).
+Lion can qualitatively conclude that there is no fair value associated with the clinical research organization contract and the clinical manufacturing organization contract as these services are being provided at market rates and could be provided by multiple vendors in the marketplace.
 Therefore, all the consideration in the transaction will be allocated to the IPR&D project (i.e., substantially all the fair value of the gross assets acquired is concentrated in the single IPR&D intangible asset).

-It’s important to note that the guidance does not define “substantially all.”
+Keep in mind that ASC 805 does not define “substantially all.”
 However, this term is used in other areas of GAAP (e.g., revenue, leases) and, while not necessarily a bright line, is typically interpreted to mean approximately 90%.

-If substantially all the fair value is not concentrated in a single asset or group of similar outputs, ASU 2017-01 requires a company to determine whether or not the acquired set includes outputs.
+If substantially all the fair value is not concentrated in a single asset or group of similar assets, ASC 805 requires a company to determine whether or not the acquired set includes outputs.

 If the acquired set includes outputs, the set must meet one of the following four conditions in order to qualify as a business: